mrcrow/MRTimer/README.md

 MRTimer
 =======

-MRTimer is used to measure the time interval between lines of codes while running.
+MRTimer is used to measure the method execution time.

-You can simply get the time interval within the function:
+The time interval can be simply retrieved within the method using **setFlag** and **timeIntervalFromLastFlag**:

     [MRTimer setFlag];